-You swore that your life was coming to a screeching halt.
+When that dumb boy broke your heart and you swore that your life was coming to a screeching halt.
 A couple Netflix binges, tubs of ice cream, and mental breakdowns later, you’re still here living and breathing.
 You survived.
 The truth is, a breakup, is sometimes actually a blessing in disguise.
 Sometimes they happen in order to remove whatever isn’t meant to be in your life.
 And eventually, let whatever is.
 That breakup you thought would kill you was really a blessing, a major lesson, and the start of a brand new chapter.

-2. When your plans changed
+2. When you changed your mind.

-3. When you lost a friend
+3. When you lost a friend.

+When you lost a friend because life happened.
 No matter how devastating it may be, friendships don’t always last a lifetime like we think they do.
 Life happens.
 And sometimes it happens at the worst of times, in the worst of ways.
 Bad times bring out the bad in people.
 Maybe you lost a few friends along the way because life decided to happen unexpectedly.
 Maybe you saw those people in an entirely different light which revealed their true colors.
 Instead of holding onto negative people to save a friendship, let go of toxic friendships.
 When someone shows you their true colors, don’t try to paint a different picture.
 Friendships will come and go for many different reasons, but the right people will stay eternally.

-4. When you got rejected
+4. When you felt rejected.

-Especially from that awesome job that you wanted so badly.
-I’ll be the first to admit that rejection sucks.
+When you got rejected from that awesome job that you wanted so badly.
+OK, so rejection f*cking SUCKS.
 It forces you to feel like you aren’t good enough.
 The truth is, that job you wanted so badly simply wasn’t right for you.
 In fact, it was so damn wrong, that the universe relentlessly and unforgivingly ripped it right out of the palm of your hands, and for all the right reasons.
 It just means that something better and more exciting is on its way.
 You might not be able to see it now, but trust that the best opportunities will find you when you least expect them to.

-5. When you felt left behind
+5. When you felt left behind.

 While all of your friends were off getting married, having babies, paying a mortgage, you’re still at home alone drinking boxed wine on Friday night.
 You might start to envy their life and start feeling unhappy about your own.
 The truth is, if it feels like everyone is moving ahead in life, that doesn’t mean you’re lagging behind them.
 Things like marriage and having kids and getting job promotions and buying houses are all such incredible milestones to reach, but they take time.
 Lots of it, too.
 They take dedication.
 They take a crazy amount of patience.
 Your time will come when it’s supposed to.